Detection of Chlamydia trachomatis and Neisseria gonorrhoeae in non-FDA-approved specimen types

 See Specimen Required

-Detection of Chlamydia trachomatis and Neisseria gonorrhoeae in non-FDA-approved specimen types
+Detecting Chlamydia trachomatis and Neisseria gonorrhoeae in non-US Food and Drug Administration-approved specimen types

 This test is not intended for use in medico-legal applications.

-This test is not useful for the detection of Chlamydia pneumoniae.
+This test is not useful for the detection of Chlamydia pneumoniae or other Chlamydia species.

-Improved screening rates and increased sensitivity of NAAT testing have resulted in an increased number of accurately diagnosed cases of both chlamydia and gonorrhea.(2-6) Improved detection rates result from both the increased performance of the assay and the patients' easy acceptance of urine testing.
+Improved screening rates and increased sensitivity of NAAT have resulted in an increased number of accurately diagnosed cases.
+Improved detection rates result from improved performance characteristics of the assays and patients' easy acceptance of urine testing.
 Early identification of infection enables sexual partners to seek testing and/or treatment as soon as possible and reduces the risk of disease spread.
 Prompt treatment reduces the risk of infertility in women.

 Negative

-A positive result indicates that rRNA of Chlamydia trachomatis and/or Neisseria gonorrhoeae is present in the specimen tested and strongly supports a diagnosis of chlamydial/gonorrheal infection.
+A positive result indicates the presence of nucleic acid from Chlamydia trachomatis and/or Neisseria gonorrhoeae and strongly supports a diagnosis of chlamydial/gonorrheal infection.

-The predictive value of an assay depends on the prevalence of the disease in any particular population.
-In settings with a high prevalence of sexually transmitted disease, positive assay results have a high likelihood of being true positives.
-In settings with a low prevalence of sexually transmitted disease, or in any setting in which a patient's clinical signs and symptoms or risk factors are inconsistent with gonococcal or chlamydial urogenital infection, positive results should be carefully assessed and the patient retested by other methods (eg, culture for N gonorrhoeae), if appropriate.
+The predictive value of an assay depends on the prevalence of the disease in any specific population.
+In settings with a high prevalence of sexually transmitted infections, positive assay results have a high likelihood of being true-positive results.
+In settings with a low prevalence of sexually transmitted infections, or in any setting in which a patient's clinical signs and symptoms or risk factors are inconsistent with gonococcal or chlamydial urogenital infection, positive results should be carefully assessed, and the patient retested by other methods (eg, culture for N gonorrhoeae) if appropriate.

 This test has not been shown to cross react with commensal (nonpathogenic) Neisseria species present in the oropharynx.

-This report is intended for use in clinical monitoring or management of patients; it is not intended for use in medico-legal applications.
+This report is intended for clinical monitoring or management of patients; it is not intended for use in medico-legal applications.

 Appropriate specimen collection and handling is necessary for optimal assay performance.